NOTE: On September 4, 2022, Pope John Paul I was beatified!

 With this acquisition the Collection now has a zucchetto from every Pope since Blessed Pope Pius IX.

-Albino Luciani was created cardinal on March 5, 1973, by Pope (Blessed) Paul VI.
+Albino Luciani was created cardinal on March 5, 1973, by Pope Paul VI, now Saint Pope Paul VI.

 In 2001 Father Kunst and his father went to northern Italy, to an area called Belluno, where Pope John Paul I lived.
 They visited his family, in particular his niece, Pia Luciani, and his brother Eduardo, and his sister-in-law.
 They spent the day with them visiting the home where the Pope was born.
 They were very hospitable and generous people who were happy to show Father Kunst the areas of Pope John Paul’s childhood.